alipali737/pen-test-docs/Thick Clients/Attacking Thick Client Apps.md

 - Insecure Storage
 - Session Management

-If a thick client interacts with a local or remote server, then there is still a potential for more traditional web app attacks
+If a thick client interacts with a local or remote server, then there is still a potential for more traditional web app attacks such as the OWASP top ten.

 ## Recon and Enumeration
 **Goals**: